dib-lab/2021-paper-ibd/manuscript.md

 This method may be particularly suitable for diseases such as colorectal cancer, where a recent meta-analysis using a marker gene approach was successful in classifying colorectal samples from healthy controls [@doi:10.1038/s41591-019-0406-6].
 Our method may bring strain-level resolution and generate hypothesis for further research.

-The methods we used to perform the k-mer association analysis are modular and may be improved by substitution parts of the pipeline with different approaches.
+The methods we used to perform the k-mer association analysis are modular and may be improved by substituting parts of the pipeline with different approaches.
-For example, we used abundances from long nucleotide k-mers (*k* = 31), which capture species-level sequence similarity [@doi:10.1128/mSystems.00020-16], as our features and achieved model accuracies that were too low to be clinically relevant.
+For example, we used abundances from long nucleotide k-mers (*k* = 31) -- which capture species-level sequence similarity [@doi:10.1128/mSystems.00020-16] -- as our features and achieved model accuracies that were too low to be clinically relevant.
 K-mers constructed from protein or other reduced alphabets may improve accuracy, as we would expect more shared sequence content between metagenomes as well as a better representation of functional content (CITE: Tessa?).
 While this may improve classification accuracy, switching to reduced alphabet k-mers may not be desirable in the context of strain-specific differences which may be obscured by these representations.
 Similarly, while we used random forests to to perform k-mer association analysis, other machine learning or statistical techniques may improve classification accuracy.